levlaz/dagger-wrapper/README.md

 # Dagger Wrapper

-This is a sample project that shows you how to extend the Dagger SDK to make it reusable accross other projects.
+This is a sample project that shows you how to extend the Dagger SDK to make it reusable across other projects.
 It ties together a few themes that have been explored in other Dagger guides.
 [This Guide](https://docs.dagger.io/757394/use-service-containers#example-mariadb-database-service-for-application-tests) shows a great example of how to to run service containers using MariaDB and Drupal and [this guide](https://docs.dagger.io/sdk/python/628797/get-started/#step-4-test-against-multiple-python-versions) shows how to run matrix builds over multiple versions of Python.

-Imagine that you are working on a Drupal application that supports mulitple version of MariaDB.
+Imagine that you are working on a Drupal application that supports multiple version of MariaDB.
 As a part of your CI process you need to run your test suite against each supported database version.
 The [Dagger Python SDK](https://docs.dagger.io/sdk/python/) provides us with the building blocks we need to create sidecar containers.
 We can use these building blocks to create an SDK wrapper that allows us to simplify our project-specific Dagger configuration and create utility functions for all other projects in your organization.

 ## Code Walkthrough